nanoc/nanoc.app/content/install.md

 To install Ruby, you have a few different options.
 You can use your operating system’s package manager, e.g. <kbd>sudo apt-get install ruby1.9.1</kbd> on Debian and Ubuntu, or <kbd>sudo pacman -S ruby</kbd> on Arch Linux.
 On Windows, you can use [RubyInstaller](http://rubyinstaller.org/).
 For OS X, we recommend using [Homebrew](http://brew.sh/)—a <kbd>brew install ruby</kbd> will install the latest Ruby version.
 On other Unix-like operating systems, [chruby](https://github.com/postmodern/chruby), [rbenv](http://rbenv.org/) or [rvm](http://rvm.io/) are a good choice.
 Alternatively, you can [download the Ruby source code](https://www.ruby-lang.org/en/downloads/) and compile it yourself.

-## Installing RubyGems

-RubyGems is Ruby’s package manager.
-With it, you can easily find and install new packages (called _gems_).
-While not _strictly_ necessary in order to use nanoc, it is greatly recommended to install RubyGems anyway.

-It is likely that you have RubyGems installed already.
-To find out whether RubyGems is installed, type <kbd>gem --version</kbd>.
-If that command prints a version number, RubyGems is installed:

-<pre title="Checking whether RubyGems is installed"><span class="prompt">%</span> <kbd>gem --version</kbd>
-<%= config[:gem_version_info] %>
-<span class="prompt">%</span> </pre>
+NOTE: nanoc is installed using Rubygems.
+If you are using a Ruby version older than 1.9.3, you might not have Rubygems install.
 To install RubyGems, go to the [RubyGems download page](http://rubygems.org/pages/download) and follow the instructions there.

-Be sure what you have a fairly recent version of RubyGems.
-When in doubt, update your RubyGems:

-<pre title="Updating RubyGems"><span class="prompt">%</span> <kbd>gem update --system</kbd>
-Latest version currently installed.
-Aborting.
-<span class="prompt">%</span> </pre>

-NOTE: {sudo-gem-update-system}

-NOTE: The <kbd>gem update --system</kbd> command is disabled on Debian and Ubuntu.
-On these distributions, you should use <code>apt</code> to upgrade Ruby and RubyGems.

 ## Installing nanoc